-Section 12.001 goes on to set out requirements to file real estate deeds in Texas. it says:
+Section 12.001 sets out requirements to file real estate deeds in Texas.
+It says:

 (a) An instrument concerning real or personal property may be recorded if it has been acknowledged, sworn to with a proper jurat, or proved according to law.